iancampbellstuff/zoom-utilities/README.md

 # zoom-utilities

-An app for simplifying Zoom tasks.
+A monorepo app for simplifying Zoom tasks.

 ## Workspace Setup